 The office cannot handle requests to deliver items to students.
-We do not have staff available to deliver messages, money, lunches, P.E. clothes, homework, etc. The student can learn important lessons about responsibility if the parent does not deliver forgotten items to school.
+We do not have staff available to deliver messages, money, lunches, P.E. clothes, homework, etc. The student will be responsible to pick up the items from the office during break or lunch.
 Balloons, flowers, and gifts are not allowed to be delivered to school.